 Is becoming a film and video editor right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a film and video editor is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a film and video editor or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Film and Video Editor

-An older path that is less frequently used in today's high tech society is to work as a journeyman or apprentice, working for a film, production, video or movie studio.
-The prospective employee works under a professional film and video editor.
+A lesser taken path is to work as a journeyman or apprentice, working for a film, production, video, or movie studio.
+In this case, the apprentice would work under a professional film and video editor.